 A conversion could mean:

-• Giving you a call or submitting a contact form.
+- Calling you or submitting a contact form.

-Conversions don't just constitute sales, so you can monitor any measurable action you'd like a visitor to make towards becoming a paid-up customer!
+Conversions don't just mean sales, so you can monitor any measurable action you'd like a visitor to take toward becoming a paid-up customer!

 What Conversion Rate Should I Aim For In My Business?

-We gave a couple of rough averages earlier, but it's essential to point out that tons of factors will impact your conversion rates.
+We gave a couple of rough averages earlier, but it's essential to note that many factors will affect your conversion rates.

 For example, your business type, sector, promotional activities, and traffic quality will all feed into that result.